Q: Is technical support available?

 Q: How do I get course materials or purchase my textbooks?

-Visit Onondaga’s Bookstore and select the semester you are registered in, then select the department, then the course, then the section number.
-You can then view the list of required textbooks.
-This information is available through the bookstore before you enter the virtual classroom, or you can read about it in the course information documents once you are in the course.
+To view the list of required textbooks, visit Onondaga’s Bookstore and select the semester you are registered in, then select the department, then the course, then the section number.
+Find out what textbooks you need and order those early.
 Be sure to allow time for shipping!

 Q: What about course expectations and class attendance?

 Onondaga’s online courses are developed by faculty who expect our students to be active learners and engaged in the class.
-Most online faculty expect you to log on and participate in learning activities at least three different days a week to read and reply to discussion postings, submit assignments, participate in small group activities, etc. Any college course (face to face or online) will require you to spend 9 -12 hours a week in a 3 credit course over a 14 week semester, including attendance, readings and assignments.
-You will also be expected to meet deadline dates set by the professor.
+Most online faculty expect you to log on and participate in learning activities at least three different days a week to read and reply to discussion postings, submit assignments, participate in small group activities, etc. You will also be expected to meet deadline dates set by the professor.
 While you can decide what days and what time to 'attend class', it is not self-paced or an independent study.

-The students.sunyocc.edu website provides resources and services specifically for current Onondaga students.
-There is information available to learn more about Onondaga's Financial Aid Office, Tuition/Fees, Certificate of Residency requirements, College Catalog, Onondaga's Academic Calendar, and other useful information to help you be successful in online courses and programs.
+The Current Students website, students.sunyocc.edu, links to resources and services specifically for Onondaga students.
+There is information available to learn more about the Financial Aid Office, Tuition/Fees, Certificate of Residency requirements, College Catalog, Onondaga's Academic Calendar, and other useful information to help you be successful in online courses and programs.

 Onondaga Community College